 representation of the CU at an international plenary related to the internationalization of the University's activities

-For faculties or other units of CU, the programme provides opportunities to obtain support for:
+For CU faculties or other units, the programme provides opportunities to obtain support for:

-the organisation of international summer schools and other non-curricular events organised by faculties or other units of Charles University (in accordance with the Framework for State Aid for Research, Development and Innovation (2014/C 198/01)).
+the organisation of international summer schools and other non-curricular events organised by CU faculties or other units (in accordance with the Framework for State Aid for Research, Development and Innovation (2014/C 198/01)).

 Rector´s Directive

 Funding applications can be submitted twice a year (in the spring round from 1-30 April and in the autumn round from 1-30 November).
-The application period for the spring round of 2025 took place from April 1 to April 30, 2025.
-The submission of applications was closed at 4:00 PM.
+The application period for the autumn round of 2025 takes place from 1 to 30 November, 2025.
+The deadline is at 4pm.

 Applications must be submitted electronically via the IS Věda UK electronic system (section PAS - projects and competitions) by the specified deadline.
 A login name (personal number) and a password to CAS are required to log in.

-The links to the manuals, which are updated depending on the progress of modifications to IS Věda UK, are also available on the bulletin board in IS Věda UK.
+The links to the manual, which is updated depending on the progress of modifications to IS Věda UK, are also available on the bulletin board in IS Věda UK.
 We recommend always working with the online version of the documents.

 In case of technical problems with IS Věda UK, please contact the technical support in the HelpDesk section in IS Věda UK.

-In the spring round (applications will be accepted from 1-30 April), funding is available for activities with a start date of 1 May of that year.
+In the spring round (applications received from 1-30 April), funding is available for activities with a start date of 1 May of that year.

 For the autumn round (applications received from 1-30 November), funding is available for activities with a start date of 1 December of that year.